lidia-notebook/Hotel-Cancelation-Prediction/README.md

-# Hotel Booking Demand Prediction
+# Hotel Booking Cancelation Prediction

 ## Overview
 The hospitality industry has long focused on **occupancy rates** as a primary performance indicator.
 However, high occupancy does not necessarily guarantee profitability.
 Hotels face two major challenges: